FEED INDUSTRY

 4. Official transcript or list of completed courses signed by the applicant’s academic advisor.
 Additional consideration will be given to those that have a focus on nutrition related courses.

-Applications for the 2023 ANAC Graduate Scholarship are now open and must be submitted by March 3, 2023.
 Detailed application information can be found in the document below.

-Amanda will be presenting her recent research at the Animal Nutrition Conference of Canada.
+Catherine presented her recent research at the Animal Nutrition Conference of Canada.
 Read her abstract below:

 Past Scholarship Winners